 Opened in 1971, Magic Kingdom is the smallest park (in terms of acreage) located in Walt Disney World and has six main areas (referred to as “lands”).
 These six lands are Main Street USA, Tomorrowland, Fantasyland, Frontierland, Liberty Square, and Adventureland.
 Each of these areas are laid out in a circle/spoke pattern around Cinderella Castle.

-Due to the global health crisis, some of the experiences and features listed below are currently unavailable.
+Due to the current health concerns, some of the experiences and features listed are currently unavailable.
 For more info on the current changes to the parks and which attractions and entertainment are currently operating, see our post about Walt Disney World’s reopening phase.